JoshuaAckerly/studio/README_DEBUG.md

 Debugging Storage Integration (MinIO)

-This repo includes a small local helper and CI workflows to run integration tests against a MinIO (S3-compatible) server.
+This repo includes a small local helper to run integration tests against a MinIO (S3-compatible) server.
+MinIO is intentionally local-only and CI will not start MinIO automatically.

 Files